 Read Full Transcript EXPAND

-With a reputation of speaking truth to power, H.R.
-McMaster became President Trump’s second National Security Adviser, this week on ‘Firing Line.’
+With a reputation of speaking truth to power, he became President Trump’s second National Security Advisor…this week on Firing Line

-He’s a man of tremendous talent and tremendous experience.
+Trump: “He’s a man of tremendous talent and tremendous experience”

-At The White House, McMaster convinced the president to send more troops to Afghanistan.
+At the White House, McMaster convinced the president to send more troops to Afghanistan

-What does H.R.
-McMaster say now?
+What does HR McMaster say now?

 ‘Firing Line with Margaret Hoover’ is made possible by… Corporate funding is provided by… and by…